Koredotcom/docs/docs/xo/automation/use-cases/dialogs/node-types/working-with-the-message-nodes.md

 1. Open the dialog task to add the Message node.
 2. Add a message node in the designated place.
 For steps in adding nodes, read the [Using the Dialog Builder](../../using-the-dialog-builder-tool/#add-nodes){:target="_blank"} article.

+    !!! note

+        You can add a confirmation node within an existing sequence or outside any existing sequence.
+If you add it outside, a new, untitled sequence will automatically get created containing the new confirmation node.

 3. The Message window is displayed with the **Component Properties** tab selected by default.